Abi-Hurairah/genetic-associations-visualization/CONTRIBUTING.md

 Contributions are welcome.
 Note that by contributing to this project, you agree that your contributions will be licensed under the MIT License.
+Note that D3.js is a dependency to create, update, and handle interactions with the pie chart, as well as to manipulate the DOM (Document Object Model) for dynamic visualizations.

 # How to Contribute
 * Fork the repository to your GitHub account.